Welcome to 2020! I’m excited to re-appreciate all that is going well and to welcome new opportunities, are you?

 Learning Something Overdue

-While insisting that all three of our kids continue with swimming lesson right to the top level, one may find it ironic that I can barely keep afloat.
+While insisting that all three of our kids continue with swimming lessons right to the top level, one may find it ironic that I can barely keep afloat.

-I’m not fussy about water, don’t like to be cold and can not put my head under water without plugging my nose.
+I’m not fussy about water, I don’t like to be cold and can not put my head underwater without plugging my nose.
 This is pretty darn embarrassing to admit for a grown woman.

 So at the age of … mumble, mumble – well a few weeks ago, I decide to take some private swimming lessons.
 My instructor, Colton, age 12 (or so it seemed) was very patient and every time he told me to do something, I said, “I don’t like that.”
 He would reply with, “That’s fair, but we are going to do it anyway.”
 Grrr.

 So wet, cold, unhappy, I plunged my face in the water time and time again.
 Water in my nose, hair in my face, eyes all squinty, nothing about this is fun to me.